 He has provided leadership to several of Pacific Science Center's major initiatives, including Washington State LASER and Portal to the Public.
 He co-directed Washington State LASER (Leadership and Assistance for Science Education Reform), a program to implement a quality K-12 science program in all 295 school districts in Washington State.

 The Portal to the Public effort is an initiative to develop programs - both onsite and off - that engage the public in understanding the current science research and its application conducted in our community.
 The first major Portal to the Public program was an NSF grant to develop and research effective models to engage the public in understanding current science research via face-to-face interactions with scientists.
 It was so successful that it has been expanded to 62 sites across the country and in Canada via funding from the Institute of Museum and Library Services (IMLS), NSF, and fee-based workshops.
-He is currently working with staff at the University of Utah to adapt the Portal to the Public approach to working with hard-to-reach audiences, such as prison inmates, migrant communities and cross-country truck drivers.

 Over his years at Pacific Science Center, he served as Principal Investigator for a number of National Science Foundation (NSF) projects, including the Science Center's innovative Community Leadership project that develops science advocates in community-based organizations, and the nationally touring exhibit, Aliens: Worlds of Possibilities, which explores the nature of the solar system and the search for extraterrestrial life in the galaxy.

 He is active in ASTC, being a past member of its Program Committee, Professional Development Committee and past chair of its Education Committee, and its Leading Edge Awards Selection Committee.
 He is also active in NSTA, having been Program or General Chair for three of NSTA's Conventions, in addition to currently serving on its board of directors.